Kitamura Sae: Early life

-William Shakespeare study
+Shakespeare and gender studies

-Kitamura entered the University of Tokyo after graduating from high school, and to fund her education worked part-time.
-She majored in Cultural Representation, graduating March 2006.
-In March 2008, she completed her master's degree in Interdisciplinary Cultural Studies at the University of Tokyo, doing research on the Shakespearean play Antony and Cleopatra under the guidance of Shōichirō Kawai and Yasunari Takada.
-She befriended Noritaka Moriyama during this time.
+Kitamura entered the University of Tokyo after graduating from high school, and worked part-time to fund her education.
+She majored in Cultural Representation, graduating in March 2006.
+In March 2008, she completed her master's degree in Interdisciplinary Cultural Studies at the University of Tokyo, doing research on the Shakespearean play Antony and Cleopatra under the guidance of Shōichirō Kawai, and Yasunari Takada.
+Both are Japanese scholars on English literature.
+She befriended sociologist Noritaka Moriyama during this time.

 Kitamura entered the University of Tokyo's doctoral program as a research fellow of the Japan Society for the Promotion of Science in April 2008.
-Her field of study was "Representation of Women in Elizabethan and Jacobean Tragedy" (エリザベス朝及びジェームズ朝の悲劇における女性の表象), exploring Shakespeare's place in traditional Cleopatra literature, as well as examining the way women are portrayed in Shakespeare's plays, and how menstruation and pregnancy were represented in Renaissance England.
+Her field of study was "Representation of Women in Elizabethan and Jacobean Tragedy" (エリザベス朝及びジェームズ朝の悲劇における女性の表象), exploring Shakespeare's place in traditional "Cleopatra literature" from antiquity to the English Renaissance, as well as examining the way women are portrayed in Shakespeare's plays, and how menstruation and pregnancy were represented during the English Renaissance.
 She also researched a queer reading of As You Like It interpreted by Yukio Ninagawa.

-Enrolling at King's College London in October 2009, Kitamura resigned from the research fellowship to continue her study of gender and Shakespeare.
+Enrolling at King's College London in October 2009, Kitamura resigned from the research fellowship to continue studying gender and Shakespeare.
 She has examined and analysed 800 volumes of Shakespeare-related documents from the 16th to 18th centuries, in both England and New Zealand.
 At the Auckland Public Library in New Zealand, she discovered letters from the previous owner of the Third Folio.

 Kitamura submitted her doctoral thesis in April 2013 and was awarded a PhD in October 2013.
 Upon returning to Japan, she worked part-time at Yūshōdō Shoten, Keio University (from 2013, and as a part-time lecturer from 2019), and the University of Tokyo (2013–2016).